Ali-Nadhir/SINA-Medical-Reasoning-LLM/README.md

 Diagnostic reasoning assistants

 🔐 Note: This release includes only the 4-bit quantized (4Q) version of the model, optimized for resource-constrained deployment.

-Note: the model file on huggingface
+Note: the model file on Huggingface via https://huggingface.co/AliNadhir/SINA-Medical-Reasoning-LLM